Impact of the COVID-19 pandemic on hospitals: Africa

 Kenyatta National Hospital, the largest teaching and referral hospital in Kenya, has set up a treatment and isolation unit for the management of positive COVID-19 cases.
 Almost 1,500 health workers in various health institutions received training in the management of COVID-19 patients.
 Many countries, including Kenya, adopted other globally trending strategies, such as curfew, lockdowns and increased social distance are being adopted to answer the ideal response to a pandemic.
 They were warned not to treat patients if their respective hospitals do not provide them with personal protective equipment (PPE).
 The government ensured that Kenyan health care workers had sufficient masks and PPE, but most hospitals were unable to provide in sufficient quantity.
 In 2020, some Kenyan nurses refused to treat patients in protest of gear shortages.
 Nurses in Kakamega County, western Kenya, fled when patients with coronavirus-like symptoms came to the hospital.

 Patients in Zimbabwe hospitals and clinics were treated by understudy medical attendants, junior specialists, and other staff who were still in training.
 This had affected the quality of care and unintentionally increased the morbidity and mortality rates.
 The hospitals were fully occupied.
 And Zimbabwe experienced its worst economic crisis in decades, with triple-digit hyperinflation.
 Effecting the health sectors with shortage of medicines and personal protective equipment.
 Moreover, doctors and nurses in the country have been on strike-intermittently for more than two years because of insufficient wages and poor working conditions.

 Europe

-Albania

 Albanian hospitals and nurses have faced new problems arising from COVID-19.

 Albanian hospitals are seeking improvements with there virtual healthcare.

 The lack of Personal Protective Equipment (PPE), staff shortages, fear for personal safety, and work in isolated environments led nurses' mental health to diminish.

 In Albania, the PPE shortages within hospitals leave nurses feeling unsafe and fearful when working.
 This was supported in Kamberi's study with 63.3% of nurses agreed with the statement, "I am worried about inadequate personal protective equipment for healthcare personnel (PPE)".

 Nursing staffing shortages have been a huge problem recently as "less than 50% reported 'sufficient' to 'very sufficient' staffing levels".
 Nurses who were assigned too many patients for a shift left them overwhelmed and unable to provide proper individual care.

 The pandemic has caused a higher stress working environment and its effects on the nurse's health have emerged.